MidrarAdham/CTA_EWH/README.md

-# Modified by Mohammed Alsaid to suit some ao smith water heaters for a specifc case.
+### Modified by Mohammed Alsaid and Midrar to suit some ao smith water heaters for a specifc case.

 # CTA2045 UCM C++ Library v.1.00
 Copyright (c) 2016, Electric Power Research Institute (EPRI)